cms-nanoAOD/correctionlib/docs/install.md

 The above command will try to use python wheels, prebuilt binary packages, since it is faster and more efficient.
-When using the C++ evaluator, e.g. from ROOT or a standalone executable, the C++ ABI needs to be compatible, otherwise you will get linker errors.
+When using the C++ evaluator, e.g. from ROOT or a standalone executable, the C++ ABI needs to be compatible, otherwise you will get linker errors such as `undefined symbol: _ZN10correction13CorrectionSet9from_file...`.
 To avoid this pass the `--no-binary=correctionlib` option to `pip install`, which will start from the source package and build the C++ components in your environment.
 ```